nicoraven/muslim-prayer-spaces/README.md

 	<Header/>
 	<div class="pageWrapper">
 ```

-  For each, please include code examples.
-  1. Code snippet up to 20 lines.
-  2. Code design documents or architecture drawings / diagrams.

 #### WDI Unit 2 Post Mortem
 1. What habits did I use during this unit that helped me?